-The website will have direct access to these social networks by clicking over the icons situated on the footer part of the website.
-In this way, it will be easy for every user to participate in this when the website is visited.
+The website has direct access to these social networks by clicking over the icons situated on the footer part of the website.
+In this way, it is easy for every user to participate in this when the website is visited.